TicketLeap/AngularChallenge/README.md

 Welcome to the Angular Challenge for Ticketleap.
 Here at Ticketleap we've rolled our own custom issue tracker, called Sherlock, to try and deal with some of the problems we had with existing issue trackers.
 In this repo, you'll find a stripped down version of the front-end portion of the application, along with some sample issue data sourced in part from the Sherlock API.

 ## The Challenge
-We've provided a bare-bones version of our search page, where typing in queries will dump raw JSON of matching issues from the sample data to the page.
+We've provided a bare-bones version of our search page, where typing in queries will dump raw JSON of matching issues/tickets (we use the terms interchangeably) from the sample data to the page.
 The full version connects to a search backend within our site, but this version just draws from a fixture file in the repo.

 **Your first task** is to take these search results and make them more presentable.
 Ideally there will be a table of results, with headers corresponding to the headers in the JSON file.
 The table should be sortable and filterable, and should handle things like empty or misformed data gracefully.

+***Hint:*** At Ticketleap, we refer to issues/tickets by their project short code (i.e. our new Ticketleap product's short code is TLE) and their number, rather than the system id.
+For example, the ticket in sample data with `id: 25` is the fourteenth ticket in the 'TLX' project, so we'd call it **TLX-14**.

 **Your second task** is to give us a detail view for when you click on a ticket in the results table.
-It should nicely display all the details given on the ticket,
+It should nicely display all the details given on the given ticket, and have a way to enter comments on the ticket.
+Don't worry about making the comments stick around after a page refresh (that would require some work on the server-side), but multiple comments entered on a single ticket should appear in the order they're submitted.

 ### Additional info